 Doct.
-Foul whisp'rings are abroad.
-Unnatural deeds
+Foul whisperings are abroad: Unnatural deeds

-Do breed unnatural troubles: infected minds
+Do breed unnatural troubles: Infected minds

 To their deaf pillows will discharge their secrets.

-More needs she the divine than the physician. --
+More needs she the divine, than the physician. --

-God, God forgive us all!
+God, God, forgive us all!
 Look after her;

 Remove from her the means of all annoyance,

-And still keep eyes upon her. -- So, good night:
+And still keep eyes upon her: -- So, good-night:

-My mind she has mated, and amaz'd my sight.
+My mind she has mated, and amaz'd my sight:

 I think, but dare not speak.

 Gent.

-Good night, good Doctor.
+Good night, good doctor.
+[Exeunt.]